hep-gc/cloud-scheduler/README.md

 ## Configuration

-There are two Cloud Scheduler configuration files.

-### The general cloud scheduler configuration file

-The general (or central) cloud scheduler configuration file contains fields for defining cloud scheduler program functionality, including Condor job pool con- figuration information, logging information, and default cloud resource config- uration options.

-The cloud scheduler config file can be manually specified on the command line when the cloud scheduler is run via the -f option, or can be stored in the following locations:
+### cloud_scheduler.conf

+The Cloud Scheduler configuration file allows you to configure most of its functionality, and you'll need to open it up to get a usable installation.
+All of its options are described inline in the example configuration file cloud_scheduler.conf, which is included with Cloud Scheduler.

+By default, the Cloud Scheduler setup script installs its configuration files to /etc/cloudscheduler/, but you can manually select a different configuration by running cloud_scheduler with the -f option.
+If you're running as a non-root user, Cloud Scheduler will also check for config files in ~/.cloud_scheduler/

+Cloud Scheduler checks for config files in the following order, and will use the first one it finds:

+    [config specified with the -f option]
     ~/.cloudscheduler/cloud_scheduler.conf
     /etc/cloudscheduler/cloud_scheduler.conf

-Note: the cloud scheduler will attempt first to get the general configuration file from the command-line, then from the ~/... directory, and finally from the /etc/... directory.

-### The cloud resource configuration file

-The cloud resource configuration file contains information on the cloud-enabled clusters that the cloud scheduler will use as resources.
-Clusters in this con- figuration file will be used by the cloud scheduler to create and manage VMs.
-See the cloud_resources.conf file for an explanation of cluster configuration parameters.

-The cloud resource config file can be specified on the command-line with the -c option.
-If the cloud resource config file is not specified on the command line, it will be taken from the location given in the cloud_resource_config field of the cloud_scheduler.conf file.
+### cloud_resources.conf

+The cloud resource configuration file, cloud_resources.conf, is where you define which clouds Cloud Scheduler should use for starting VMs.
+You'll specify how many VMs you want to boot on each cloud, and what it's capabilities are.
+The best way to get familiar with this file is to open up the sample cloud_resources.conf file, where all of its configuration options, and a sample configuration are included.

+Like cloud_scheduler.conf, the Cloud Scheduler setup script installs this file in /etc/cloudscheduler/, but you can manually select a different configuration by running cloud_scheduler with the -c option.
+You can also specify the location of this file with the cloud_resource_config option in the cloud_scheduler.conf file.

 ## Init Script
 There is a cloud scheduler init script at scripts/cloud_scheduler.
 To install